 ICTSD/ERCST and EUI are jointly working on a project which provides the opportunity for a public debate on the possibility of increasing the ambition of the EU climate policy in the 2030 perspective.
-In light of this project, a paper was written outlining the various options to enhance the EU NDC and a set of criteria was developed against which these different options can be judged.
+In light of this project, a policy paper is being written outlining the various options to enhance the EU NDC and a set of criteria was developed against which these different options can be judged.